colestrode/cfs-logger/README.md

 # cfs-logger
-A simple Winston logger formatted just the way I like
+A simple Winston logger formatted just the way I like :D